Aplus Framework Docs

 {

-protected UsersModel $model;
+protected UsersModel $users;

 public function show(int $id) : string